uruba/FinanCalc/readme.md

 #### Serialized output

-If you want to get the marshaled object representation of the result, you can utilize the built-in `getSerializedResult(SerializerInterface $serializer)` which is implemented in the base abstract class from which every calculator class inherits.
-You just have to pass a serializer object (i.e., one which implements the *SerializerInterface* interface).
+If you want to get the marshaled object representation of the result, you can utilize the built-in method `getSerializedResult(SerializerInterface $serializer)` which is implemented in the base abstract class, from which every calculator class inherits.
+You just have to pass a serializer object (i.e., any object of a class which implements the *SerializerInterface* interface) to it.

 We'll again demonstrate the process on our venerable *AnnuityCalculator* using the *XMLSerializer*:

-1. step is the same – instantiate the appropriate calculator class, either by constructor or by a factory method (refer to the previous chapter for more information)
+1. step is the same – instantiate the appropriate calculator class, either through the constructor or via a factory method (refer to the previous chapter for more information)

     ```php
     use FinanCalc\FinanCalc;